Let’s face it, it’s a goal to set a goal; and the new year is almost here!

 There are many different activities that make up your role in your business.
 There are things you love to do and things that are for the greater good of the business that may not be your favorite part of your day/week/month/year.

-Schedule tasks, make a contest with yourself or team members, reward yourself when finished with a task.
-Something, anything that will motivate you to want to work on those tasks/activity that will help accomplish the goal.
+Schedule tasks, make a contest with yourself or team members, and reward yourself when finished with a task.
+Something, anything that will motivate you to want to work on those tasks/activities that will help accomplish the goal.